Boone, Crockett set for Freedom Hall matchup - NewsBreak

 Emory & Henry College joins Southwest Virginia Higher Ed Center as full partner

-ABINGDON — Some far Southwest Virginia higher education leaders are to come together Tuesday morning to sign a partnership agreement between Emory & Henry College and the Southwest Virginia Higher Education Center in Abingdon.
-The agreement will expand educational opportunities for the region, with the Emory, Virginia-based E&H offering...
+ABINGDON — If you want to study health care or business in far Southwest Virginia, some higher education leaders came together Tuesday morning to sign a partnership agreement that could benefit you.
+The pact is between Emory & Henry College and the Southwest Virginia Higher Education Center in Abingdon.

 Skelton Law Racing Series gets underway this month

-Note: Updated: Six meet deadline for Kingsport superintendent applications